 I am a relatively new ham, having gotten my technician class on April 2, 2012; my general in mid-August of 2012; and my extra on March 2, 2013.
 I used study guides written by Dan Romanchik KB6NU for technician and general, but for extra, Dan had not written a study guide at that time, so I used a study guide by Gordon West WB6NOA and passed the extra with very little study.

-My current station, for VHF/UHF, consists of the following: Yaesu FT-1900R for 2M FM, an MFJ mag mount 5/8 wave on 2M, 1/4 wave on 6M, a RadioShack HTX-202 for 2M HT, a Wouxon KGUVD1P for 440 TX/RX and 2M RX (it currently has final transistor problems on 2M, plan to swap them with the 440 finals eventually), also, not currently in primary use, a Kenwood TS-7625 2M 25W mobile, and a Yaesu FT-1802M that does not recieve due to broken recieve preamp.
-For HF I have a Yaesu FT-101E with Yaesu FV-101B ext VFO and Yaesu YC-601 digital frequency display, and MFJ 949E 300W Deluxe Versa Tuner for HF, tuning an inverted V up 45 FT or so, that is erected in a fashion as to where the antenna wires are at a 120 degree angle, so it tunes up on all bands.
+My current station, for VHF/UHF, consists of the following: Yaesu FT-1820M for 2M FM, an MFJ mag mount 5/8 wave on 2M, 1/4 wave on 6M, a RadioShack HTX-202 for 2M HT, a Yaesu FT-1802M, currently being used as a transmitter for the YARC repeater, with a Wouxon KGUVD1P reciever.
+Also, not currently in primary use, a Kenwood TS-7625 2M 25W mobile, and a Yaesu FT-1900R which needs parts.
+For HF I have a Yaesu FT-840, and MFJ 949E 300W Deluxe Versa Tuner for HF, tuning an inverted V up 45 FT or so, that is erected in a fashion as to where the antenna wires are at a 120 degree angle, so it tunes up on all bands.
+I also have a screwdriver in the driveway.

-I am, as of February 2013, 14 yrs old, and am still learning the ins and outs of radio.
+I am, as of February 2014, 15 yrs old, and am still learning the science of radio.
 I am currently a high school student by day and asleep by night.
-I enjoy chasing DX on 20M, and this year while driving home with my good friend Geno N4GNO from setting up the helena hamfest 2013, I worked Croatia 9A4W with 100W mobile.
-I recently got out of braces.
+I enjoy chasing DX on the Ham Bands, and occasional ragchew.
 I have lived in AL all my life, for those of you that have asked.

 Thank you to all the hams who have helped me along my amateur radio journey.